filipjohansson/dotfiles/README.md

 ### Kitty
 Terminal emulator, you probably want this instead of iTerm.
+If you are on MacOS you probably want to [replace the icon](https://www.reddit.com/r/MacOSBeta/comments/hna8wo/some_replacement_icons_for_big_sur/).

 **Insatll on MacOS:** `brew cask install kitty`